|

 You know I have a great concern about Christian colleges and Christian

-the church.
+schools who make light ofthe church.
 I think every Christian college in America and every Christian Bible

 school ought to